Meet the Board and Advisors of the US League of Tea Growers

 Madelaine Au - USLTG Social Media Director

 A new member of the League, Madelaine Au was elected Social Media Director in 2019.
 Madelaine works with Angela for Oregon Tea Traders as their Social Media Manager and is a huge tea enthusiast.
-Madelaine also works at Townshend's Tea House in Eugene, OR and is planning the Eugene Tea Festival in 2021.
+Madelaine also worked at Townshend's Tea House in Eugene, OR and is planning the Eugene Tea Festival in 2021.
 Born and raised in Oregon, Madelaine has a deep passion for the tea industry and is excited to learn more about growing tea in the US and support this burgeoning industry through her service as League Social Media Director.
-She has a degree in Philosophy for Willamette University and is also entering the Real Estate industry in Eugene as a licensed assistant.
+She has a degree in Philosophy from Willamette University.

 & Founding Members